Great Glen Way: Route description

 From Laggan Locks the route follows the towpath through Laggan Avenue to the Laggan Swing Bridge.
 Crossing the A82 road, it then runs along the eastern shore of Loch Oich, partly following the route of the dismantled Invergarry and Fort Augustus Railway.
 It returns to the canal towpath at Aberchalder, for the next section into Fort Augustus.
 An alternative route known as the "Invergarry Link" runs along the western side of Loch Oich, providing access to accommodation and shops in Invergarry.

 From Fort Augustus the route climbs up into the forest above the NW shore of Loch Ness.
 There are views from the high level forest track which eventually drops into Invermoriston and out by a steep climb.
 High level forest track leads into the hamlet of Grotaig, then alongside the road until a path heads down through Clunebeg Wood to the banks of the River Coiltie and Borlum Bridge on the outskirts of Drumnadrochit.
 The route passes through the village, and up a steep hill to Abriachan.
 The Great Glen Way ascends a forest track giving good views traversing through the forest.
 Leaving the road at Blackfold, the waymarking indicates forest track at Craig Leach Forest which eventually emerges at a reservoir.
 The route runs downhill through the suburbs of Inverness, then follows the canal and the River Ness to the city centre, finishing at Inverness Castle.

+New off-road section

+Early in 2026, Highland Council started work on a new section of the route, aimed at avoiding the busy road to the south of Grotaig, which it says is at times "uncomfortable and unsafe due to traffic levels".
+The new section passes through the Bunloit Estate.
+It was opened in June.